Connect your account, then chat with AI to run tools.

 Uses payroll health reads that explain why a run cannot submit.

-Using the company UUID from token info, fetch payroll blockers and summarize each blocker message and which payroll or employee it references.
+Using the company id from that connection summary, fetch payroll blockers and summarize each blocker message and which payroll or employee it references.

 Compare time off policies